2 more arrested in relation to death of Tiki Laverdiere: RCMP | Globalnews.ca

 2 more arrested in relation to death of Tiki Laverdiere: RCMP

 Two more people have been arrested in the case of Tiki Brook-Lyn Laverdiere‘s death, according to Saskatchewan RCMP.
-That brings the total number of people charged in the case to six.
+That brings the total number of people charged in the case to five.

+In June, RCMP announced that her disappearance was the result of foul play.

-Nicole Cook, 36, of Edmonton was arrested by members of RCMP North on July 31 in Fort Saskatchewan, AB.
-She’s facing four charges – first-degree murder, kidnapping, improperly interfering with a human body, and theft of a motor vehicle.
+Shayla Orthner, 27, and Danita Thomas, 32, were arrested and charged with first-degree murder, kidnapping, improperly interfering with a human body, and theft of a motor vehicle.

-Laverdiere was travelling to North Battleford at the end of April for the funeral of Tristen Cook-Buckle, also a victim of homicide.
-Nicole Cook is the mother of Tristen.
+On July 25, police arrested and charged Brent Checkosis, 18, with being an accessory after the fact to murder, improperly interfering with a human body and theft of a motor vehicle.

 READ MORE: RCMP charge 3rd person in death of missing Edmonton woman

-Jesse Sangster, 23, of Edmonton was charged with accessory after the fact to murder and theft of a vehicle on July 28.
-He was arrested by Edmonton police.
+Laverdiere, a mother of two, had traveled from Edmonton to North Battleford at the end of April for the funeral of Tristen Cook-Buckle, also a victim of homicide.

-Shayla Orthner, 27, and Danita Thomas, 32, were arrested and are facing charges of first-degree murder, kidnapping, improperly interfering with a human body, and theft of a motor vehicle.
+On July 31, Nicole Cook, 36, of Edmonton, was arrested in Fort Saskatchewan, Alta.
+She is the mother of Tristen.
+Nicole Cook is facing four charges: first-degree murder, kidnapping, improperly interfering with a human body, and theft of a motor vehicle.

-RCMP said both Nicole and Jesse have been transported to Saskatchewan to appear in provincial court on Thursday at 9:30 a.m.
+RCMP said both Cook and Sangster were transported to Saskatchewan to appear in provincial court Thursday.

 RCMP are still looking for a vehicle they believe could be involved in the case.
 They put a call out to the public for help in finding it on July 26.